-It was mid-October when we decided to pack up our Honda Element and take a late fall camping trip.
-The aspen leaves were peaking, and we wanted to have one last mountain bike adventure before packing them away for winter.
+We decided to pack up our Honda Element and take a late fall camping trip.
+The aspen leaves were peaking and we wanted to have one last mountain bike adventure before packing them away for winter.

-The next day, still cold and feeling a bit defeated, we packed up a soggy, muddy tent and tossed all of our damp gear, and ourselves, back into the Element.
+The following day, still cold and feeling a bit defeated, we packed up a soggy, muddy tent and tossed all of our wet gear, and ourselves, back into the Element.